davidcarlisle/intent/README.md

 people write access to a 1000 line table may discourage contributions and probably lead to breakage.

 It might be better not to offer write access to existing entries and instead just have a form to allow contributions of new entries.
-However I am not sure if we have free access of a host that could support that.
+However I am not sure if we have free access to a host that could support that.
 Hard to tell without trying, which is why I encourage people to try editing here.